dib-lab/2020-paper-sourmash-gather/manuscript.md

 a genus or family, or were mis-assigned as a result of contamination.

-Finally, as the underlying min-set-cov implementation supports custom databases, it is straightforward to support *txonomic* analysis using custom databases and/or custom taxonomic assignments. sourmash already supports this functionality natively.
+Finally, as the underlying min-set-cov implementation supports custom databases, it is straightforward to support *taxonomic* analysis using custom databases and/or custom taxonomic assignments. sourmash already supports this functionality natively.

+## Min-set-cov maybe useful beyond k-mers.

 ## Simple algorithms support performant implementations